valters-tomsons/bninja-ps3/README.md

 Work-in-process Cell PPU (*Playstation 3*) ELF loader for Binary Ninja 4.x

-Only supports decrypted PS3 executable ELFs (`EBOOT.BIN`).
-Not compatible with libraries (`.sprx`), system modules, or other ELF types.
+Only supports decrypted PS3 executable ELFs `EBOOT.BIN`.
+Not compatible with libraries `.sprx`, system modules, or other ELF types.

 Tested with Binary Ninja:
 * `4.1.5902-stable`
 * `4.2.6455-stable`

+# Usage

+1. Clone this repo to `~/.binaryninja/plugins/`
+1. Open bninja and load a PS3 executable
+1. Select "Playstation 3 ELF" binary view

+## Syscalls

+To define syscalls:

+1. Right-click anywhere
+1. `Plugins`
+1. `ps3-syscall-sweep`

+Syscalls will then appear under `System types`.
+Code references might be incomplete if run before analysis can finish or where decompilation fails.

 # Known Issues

 * DWARF symbols are not recognized
-* syscall numbers are not lifted into platform
+* system call definitions don't have arguments
-* bninja does not lift many PPC instructions:
+* bninja does not lift many PPC instructions, breaking decompilation:

 ```
 clrldi
 lfs